An Airman's Letter to His Mother: Production

-Although An Airman's Letter to His Mother was not produced by the British Government, and was Powell's personal contribution to the war effort, the film had many of the hallmarks of "official" war films of the period.
+Although An Airman's Letter to His Mother was not produced by the British government and was Powell's personal contribution to the war effort, the film had many of the hallmarks of "official" war films of the period.
 These films should explain: "What Britain is fighting for, including contrasting British values with Nazi Germany's values; how Britain fights and the need for sacrifice if the fight is to be won."

 British propaganda films in Second World War also were in sharp contrast with the more racially tinged and strident examples from warring nations, especially Nazi Germany and the Soviet Union.
 Most often, British films were topical, informative and "entertaining or amusing."
 In the case of An Airman's Letter to His Mother, the subject was the reading of a real letter left by an airman for his mother.
-John Gielgud reads the letter in a voiceover; the actress playing the part of the mother is unknown.
-Her face is not visible and she never speaks.
+John Gielgud reads the letter in a voiceover; the actress playing the part of the mother is unknown, and she never speaks.
 (Note: The tradition of leaving a letter to loved ones in your personal effects was a long-standing one for aircrew.
 Amelia Earhart called them her "pop off" letters.)

 Historical accuracy

 The author of the letter

-The author of the letter has subsequently been revealed to be Flying Officer Vivian Allen William Rosewarne, the co-pilot of a Vickers Wellington bomber, stationed at RAF Marham, Norfolk.
+The author of the letter was later revealed to be Flying Officer Vivian Allen William Rosewarne, the co-pilot of a Vickers Wellington bomber, stationed at RAF Marham, Norfolk.
 The 23-year-old pilot was killed during the Battle of Dunkirk in May 1940.
 Rosewarne's death notice was eventually published on 23 December 1940.

 Rosewarne was an only son whose early years were spent in Brentwood, Essex, where he attended Brentwood School.

 On 30 May 1940, a force of 17 Wellington bombers from RAF Marham took off to provide close ground support to the British Expeditionary Force as they withdrew from Dunkirk.
 Aircraft R3162 from No. 38 Squadron RAF was shot down near the town of Veurne (Furnes) in Belgium and the six-man crew were killed.
 On 31 May 1940, the co-pilot, Flying Officer Vivian Rosewarne, was reported missing, believed killed.

 This is the text of the loss report and crew disposition: